Santa Ana Bicycle Accident Lawyers

 Bike accidents are rarely ever minor, especially on the busy streets of Santa Ana.
 If you have been injured by a negligent driver, you probably need extensive medical treatment to fully recover.
 This can make it difficult for you to go to work and put food on the table for your family.
 You may be tempted to accept a quick settlement offer from the driver’s insurance company, but we are here to tell you that is a mistake.

 Our Santa Ana personal injury attorneys at HN Injury Lawyers have worked with numerous clients throughout Orange County, to get them the compensation they needed to move on after a serious bike accident.
 We have more than 50 years of combined experience and are dedicated to fighting for our clients’ best interests.
 Our team has a proven track record of successfully putting our knowledge and experience in the field of personal injury to work on behalf of our clients.

-A personal injury attorney at our firm who has handled accidents similar to yours can help you gather the key evidence for your case, which includes:
+An Orange County personal injury attorney at our firm who has handled accidents similar to yours can help you gather the key evidence for your case, which includes:

 - A police report recounting what happened at the scene, including your experience and all your injuries